pvcraven/networking-class/source/01_preface/preface.rst

 But the books I found
 never had the right mix of theory and hands-on projects.

-So I wrote my own.
-This book covers the parts of networking that I needed to know during my career as a programmer.
+So I wrote my this.
+The book covers the parts of networking that I needed to know during my career as a programmer.
 It has sample mini-projects so that you can see the concepts in action.